 Have you been accused of a serious crime, or of illegal immigration?
 Do you think you said too much to law enforcement?
 Or, did you say not much but now need help from a defense attorney right away?

 Call (619) 332-1703 to connect with Rodriguez Law Firm in San Diego.
 We proudly take criminal and deportation defense cases to protect the rights of the accused in Southern California.
-Schedule your free case evaluation to begin today!
+Schedule your case evaluation to begin today!